NathanJepson/Simple-Fido2-WebServer/README.md

 # Using the Server
 You register accounts with the register.html page (and can register Fido2 credentials), then login with the login form (basic.html).
 You can register and login with Fido2 / passkeys, or just a simple password.
-Upon login, the web server should reidrect you to /Box/Service.png
+Upon login, the web server should redirect you to /Box/Service.png

 The web server should run on **localhost port 8000**